cako/notorius/README.md

 Uninstallation
 --------------

-Currently, only the Ubuntu script supports automated installation.
+Currently, only the Ubuntu script supports an automated uninstall.
 Download it from [the downloads](https://github.com/downloads/cako/notorius/uninstall_notorius_ubuntu.sh) and run it.

 License